revbayes/revbayes.github.io/developer/eclipse-config/README.md

 If you already have Eclipse installed you can go to *Help > Install New Software...* and enter the p2 repository URL for your version of eclipse found on the CDT downloads page.
 Then check the *Main Features* box, click *Next* twice, accept the User Agreement, and restart Eclipse.

-> **Important** When you first open Eclipse, you will be asked to choose a location for your workspace.
+> **Important!** When you first open Eclipse, you will be asked to choose a location for your workspace.
+Make sure to choose a location that is not inside the source directory of your project!

 Create an Eclipse project for RevBayes
 -----------------------------